joerick/pyinstrument/README.md

 When you're using big frameworks like Django, it's very hard to understand how your own code relates to these traces.

-Pyinstrument records the entire stack each time a function is called, so tracking expensive calls is much easier.
+Pyinstrument records the entire stack, so tracking expensive calls is much easier.